 The elevated 2 storey hide at the end of the reserve gave excellent views as the incoming tide pushed the waders and duck closer, including shelduck, bartailed godwit, redshank, oystercatcher curlew, heron and little egret.

-As high tide approached, we moved to the visitors centre, via several small hides giving excellent views of greenshank with the redshanks.
+As high tide approached, we moved to the visitor centre, via several small hides giving excellent views of greenshank with the redshanks.
 The Centre was closed but we had excellent views of a kingfisher perched at the edge of a fresh water pool in front of the viewing screens.

-A ‘non-birding’ event was a large barge taking parts of the A380 Airbus to the up river Factory.
+A ‘non-birding’ event was a large barge taking parts of the A380 Airbus to the upriver factory.

 After lunch, 9 members moved on to BMW RSPB Reserve.
 Here we added snipe, marsh harrier, golden plover and pink footed geese (the first of the Autumn).
 We also had a water rail from the visitors centre with a second kingfisher of the day, giving a total of 46 species.